 The culture of K-pop has reached new heights across the globe, thanks to super groups such as BLACKPINK, EXO, TWICE, and BTS.
 Fans show their love and support for their idols in various ways.
-And in this industry, there are so-called multi-fandoms, pure fandoms, sasaeng fans, solo stan, and even akgae fans.
-But let’s focus and talk about the difference between a solo stan and akgae fans.
+And in this industry, there are so-called multi-fandoms, pure fandoms, sasaeng fans, solo stans, and even akgae fans.
+But let’s focus and talk about the difference between solo stans and akgae fans.

-Short for the abbreviation of Korean term akseong gaeinpaen (악성개인팬), an akgae means a malicious individual fan.
-For instance, this applies to those who stan a single member while degrading others.
-This is something problematic because aside from bashing, the aim is for the group to disband or the member they stan go solo.
+Short for the Korean term akseong gaeinpaen (악성개인팬), an akgae means a “malicious individual fan.”
+This can apply to those who stan a single member while degrading others.
+This is problematic because aside from bashing, the usual aim of the akgae is for the group to disband, or for the member they stan to go solo.

 According to one article, the qualities of akgae fans are as follows:

-- They don’t believe there are fans who like the entire group and consider those kinds of fans fake.
+3. They don’t believe there are fans who like the entire group and consider those kinds to be fake fans.

-- They think their favorite member is the most pitiable and most regrettable victim.
+4. They think their favorite member is the most pitiable victim.

-Unfortunately, akgae fans are inevitable since they have been part of K-pop culture.
+Unfortunately, akgae fans are unavoidable since they’ve always been part of the K-pop culture.
 Here are some examples of well-known groups where akgae fans are often found:

-Raised under JYP entertainment, Twice is one of the most famous K-pop groups.
+Raised under JYP entertainment, Twice is one of the most famous K-pop girl groups right now.
 But despite their loyal fanbase, they are also known for having a lot of akgae fans.

-Considered as the youngest of the group with a pretty face, Tzuyu is one of the victims of akgae fans.
+Considered as the youngest of the group, Tzuyu is a victim of akgae fans.
 They are seen attacking other members because they believe Tzuyu can stand alone without the rest of the group.

-Many are also attacking her by saying that she’s not really pretty but just young.
+Many are also attacking her by saying that she’s not really pretty, just young.
 In 2016, a video went viral which witnessed how Tzuyu was being insulted.
 Some fans shouted and did not let her speak in the middle of the forum.

-But regardless of the case, many real Twice’s fans still protect and defend the whole group saying they are all beautiful and talented.
+But regardless of the case, many of the real Twice fans, called ONCEs, still protect and defend the whole group saying they are all beautiful and talented.

 As the main dancer of the girl group, akgae fans believe that Lisa deserves a solo spotlight.
 But because of this, others have also attacked her nationality.
 Being born and raised in Thailand, many think that she does not deserve to be part of a K-pop group.